Nur-Turing meaningful craft and constraining irrelevance

 I’ve always fancied dramatic headlines.
 This one in particular covers many variables.
 It’s pop enough, like many other Matrix lines, and targets our readers’ demographics.
 It appeals to sci-fi lovers that could find us likeable, and spices things up with the meta-drama of a possible dystopian future, plus a pinch of Baudrillard and Žižek.

-We are living in a time of transition, there’s no doubt about that.
+This is a time of transition, no doubt about that.
 We’re testing this extraordinary toy that might be able to do so many seemingly amazing things.
-Like magic.

 We’ve also been exposed to much click-baity apocalyptic drivel about machines taking our jobs and fake news and extremism taking over the world.
 And because the overdriven hype goes both ways (on purpose), we’ve also witnessed its counterpart, the utopian messianic visions of imminent communion between humans and what was that thing again?

-But the truth is, the vast majority of us have no clue what this means for business and the future whatsoever.
+But the truth is the vast majority of us have no clue what this means for business or the future.
 We cannot know everything, and shouldn’t expect to.
 We know what we know and try to know what we don’t know.
 And we know AI is here, and it won’t go away.

-From our humble little corner of the internet, we’d like to steer the conversation in a direction that we believe, might actually matter.
+From our humble little corner of the internet, we’d like to steer the conversation in a direction we believe might actually matter.

 Let’s talk about the what, why and how of using Generative AI.
 We hope you can jump right in.
 We love human talk.